How Ginsburg's Death Could Reshape the Presidential Campaign

 “It’s already pretty ugly out there,” said Megan Jones, a Democratic strategist who worked for former Senate Majority Leader Harry Reid.
 “I do not know how this does not become a fight of epic proportions.”

-Associated Press writers Michelle Price in Las Vegas, Nicholas Riccardi in Denver and Bill Barrow in Atlanta contributed to this report.
+Associated Press writers Andrew Taylor in Washington, Michelle Price in Las Vegas, Nicholas Riccardi in Denver and Bill Barrow in Atlanta contributed to this report.

+The story has been corrected to change ‘like’ to `lock' in McConnell's note to GOP senators.